jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 - better: empathetic, know that coder spent a lot of time and effort on change.
   Kind and unassuming, applaud nice solutions and all-round positive.

+..
+TODO: blog draft
 Approving vs Requesting Changes:
-After a review, the changes are either approved, blocked with change requests or without a specific status.
+After a review, the changes are approved, blocked with change requests or without a specific status.
 - good: don't approve changes with open-ended questions, but make it clear which questions/comments are non-blocking/unimportant marking them distinctly.
 Are explicit when approving a change or when requesting a follow up.